Healthy recipes 3

 High nutritional value

-Mackerel is a representative blue fish, and is rich in omega-3 fatty acids such as DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
+Mackerel is a representative blue fish and is rich in omega-3 fatty acids such as DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 These ingredients thin the blood and are effective in preventing lifestyle-related diseases.
-It is also rich in high-quality protein, which contributes to maintaining muscle mass and boosting metabolism.
+It is also rich in high-quality protein, which helps maintain muscle mass and boosts metabolism.

 The effect of spices

-By using authentic spices such as turmeric, cumin powder, coriander powder, and chili pepper, you can enjoy a deep aroma and flavor that is different from commercially available curry powder.
-The curcumin contained in turmeric is a component that has been attracting attention for its anti-inflammatory properties, while cumin and coriander have digestive benefits.
-The capsaicin in chili pepper also promotes metabolism and has a warming effect on the body.
-The synergistic effect of these spices makes this a dish that will whet your appetite all year round.
+By using authentic spices such as turmeric, cumin powder, coriander powder, and chili pepper, You can enjoy the deep aroma and flavor that is different from commercially available curry powder.
+Turmeric contains curcumin, a compound known for its anti-inflammatory properties, while cumin and coriander promote digestion.
+The capsaicin in chili peppers also has the effect of stimulating metabolism and warming the body.
+The synergy of these spices makes this a mouthwatering dish all year round.

 Ingredients (for 2-3 people)